-- Pick up a copy of the Letter of Accommodation and Request for Individualized Testing Accommodations (R.I.T.A.)
-Form from Disability Service at the beginning of the semester.
-It is the student’s responsibility to present the Student Accommodation Form to his or her instructor along with the Request for Individualized Testing Accommodations (R.I.T.A.).
+- Pick up a copy of the Letter of Accommodation and Request for Individualized Testing Accommodations (R.I.T.A.) form from Disability Service at the beginning of the semester.
+It is the student’s responsibility to present the Letter of Accommodation to his or her instructor along with the Request for Individualized Testing Accommodations (R.I.T.A.).

 - Communicate with instructors about providing appropriate alternatives for specialized materials like foreign languages, charts or illustrations.

 - Provide a qualified reader identified by the instructor as familiar with the subject matter.
 Note: Disability Services will not be responsible for providing reader services for testing situations as outlined above.

-- Contact your Disability Service provider for assistance if a difficulty should arise (i.e., instructor unavailable to complete the R.I.T.A. form, instructor questions legitimacy of accommodation letter, different accommodations are desired or extended time presents a scheduling conflict).
+- Contact the Disability Service provider for assistance if a difficulty should arise (i.e., instructor unavailable to complete the R.I.T.A. form, instructor questions legitimacy of accommodation letter, different accommodations are desired or extended time presents a scheduling conflict).

 - Return the R.I.T.A. form to the Disability Services office no later than five business days prior to the first test date.
 Subsequent dates may be added to the testing schedule no later than two business days (48 hours) prior to the new test date.
 Final exams need to be scheduled two weeks prior to the last day of class.

 - If circumstances require a cancellation, additional date or other changes in the test schedule, this information must be submitted in writing (email, fax, etc.) by the instructor to Disability Services.
 Disability Services must receive this information no later than two business days prior to the newly requested date and time.
 Disability Services may not be able to accommodate students who request final exams to be scheduled or changed with less than two weeks notice.
 It is the student’s responsibility to approach the instructor and ask for the updates as needed.

 - If a student arrives more than 30 minutes late for a scheduled exam, the student is considered a no show.
 The student will be advised to go to the classroom to take the exam or speak to the instructor about rescheduling the exam in accordance with all the testing accommodations guidelines and policies.